 Staying fit on the road is always a challenge.
-We’re out of our routines, away from our gym or home workout systems and eating a diet that’s at least different from usual and maybe even downright unhealthy.
-During the holidays fitness becomes even more abstract because we’re around family all day and/or intoxicated on substance — whether that’s alcohol or beef or tree-shaped cookies — pausing only for sleep.
+We’re out of our routines, away from our gym and eating a diet that’s different from usual (let’s be honest — downright unhealthy).
+During work trips or vacations, fitness becomes even more abstract because there’s rarely even time to think about working out.
+Time is instead occupied by meetings, laying on the beach, or sampling the local fare.

-The good news is everyone has 15 minutes, and that’s about all it takes to do an HIIT workout.
+The good news is everyone has fifteen minutes, and that’s all it takes to do an HIIT workout.
 The theory behind HIIT is that short, very intense anaerobic workouts offer different, complementary benefits to lower intensity aerobic workouts like jogging or going for a leisurely bike ride.
 HIIT is said to improve overall athletic performance, boost metabolism and burn fat.
-During our Road to Ironman series we came across a similar concept in our conversation with Lifesport coach Chris Thomas, who explained that high-intensity speed workouts are an essential component in improving overall performance for endurance racing.